oftc/oftc-web/UserCloaks.md

 verification step to be able to use cloaks.
 This is being implemented and not automated yet; ask on #oftc if your account isn't working for it yet.

-Visit the [Staff page](/staff/) to identify staff and their cloaks.

 ### (Not) Protecting Your Identity

 Cloaks on [OFTC](/) are not a secure means of protecting your identity, and